anapenedos/PhosQuest/project_specifications.md

 (for stuff we have added)
 ## Specifications wish list
-(for stuff we think would be nice to add) plot showing changes in peptides' phosphorylation, where you hover over peptides and get info about substrate, potential kinases
+(for stuff we think would be nice to add) plot showing changes in peptide' phosphorylation, where you hover over peptides and get info about substrate, potential kinases (Carmen)